 Employer Response to Claims

-- Employer/insurance carrier has 30 days to admit, deny, or pay the claim without prejudice (by completing Form 60, 61 or 63, whichever is appropriate)
+- Employer/insurance carrier has 30 days from the Form 18 acknowledgment letter to admit, deny, or pay the claim without prejudice (by completing Form 60, 61, or 63, whichever is appropriate)

 Average Weekly Wage (AWW)